 Was he?
 Hello.
 Well, here we are.
 This dazzling magic show is going along as planned.
 Siegfried & Roy are about 45…

 Radio Station Game Leaves Three with Frostbite

 Endurance challenges can be fun, right?
-You might have to hold on to a car with the last person standing wins that car, what’s the worst that could happen?
-So you get a full bladder or a little bit of foot ache from standing for too long, it’s just a question of will power.
+Think of holding on to a car with the last person standing winning that car, what’s the worst that could happen, getting a full bladder or a little bit of foot ache from standing for too long?
+It’s just a question of will power.

 That’s right, it didn’t occur to any of the challenge organisers that sitting with bare skin on blocks of carbon dioxide frozen to temperatures of -78C (-108F) might be a tad too cold.

-“It was just horrendous.
-You just don’t think anything like that is going to happen.”
-Helen Terry, 25 said “I was told it was the worst burns that the nurses at the unit had ever seen.
+Helen Terry, 25 recalled: “It was just horrendous.
+You just don’t think anything like that is going to happen.
+I was told it was the worst burns that the nurses at the unit had ever seen.
 The surgeon said that if the burns had been on my hands or feet, they would have been amputated — that’s how serious it was.”

 Poor Water Gag Scares Residents

 Radio hosts in Kansas City pulled off a pretty good April Fools prank in 2002; they created panic among listeners by reporting that local tap water contained high levels of dihydrogen monoxide.
 They said the naturally occurring substance could lead to frequent urination and wrinkling of the skin.

 It’s surprising how knee-jerky some people can be; the police received more than 100 calls from worried residents and a city official likened the hoax to a terrorist act.
 In their defence the internet to check such things wasn’t in widespread use back then, still…

 Train Crash for Publicity

 We know that back in olden times people were kind of dumber back then, in the sense that life held less value and so health and safety could be pretty casual and if things didn’t quite go to plan and someone got killed in the process then, well, shit happens.

 Spectators to the crash rail track had to stay a whole 180m (200yards) back and reporters half that — I bet they couldn’t even make out the names on the drivers’ name badges they were so safely far away.

-Anyway the plan was that two steam locomotives would be driven at each other on a specially built train track with time given for the crews to jump off before collision.
+The plan was that two steam locomotives would be driven at each other on a specially built train track with time given for the crews to jump off before collision.
 Impacting at 45mph (72kph), the locomotive boilers unexpectedly exploded.
 Three people were killed and dozens were injured.
 Sounds like a scene which could’ve made it into the movie A Million Ways to Die in the West.